perusio/doxymacs-luadoc/README.md

 ## Installation

- 1. Add the path to the `doxymacs-luadoc.el` and/or `doxymacs-luadoc.elc`
+ 1. Add the path to the `doxymacs-luadoc.el` and/or `doxymacs-luadoc.elc`,
-    if you byte compile the file to Emacs load path.
+    if you byte compile the file, to Emacs load path.
 For example:

    ```lisp
    (let ((absolute-path (expand-file-name "/path/to/dir")))